-The Board will serve as the "Appeal Committee" that will hear an appeal of a final ARC decision.
-Final decisions of the ARC may be appealed up to thirty (30) days after the decision is provided to the Owner.
+The Board serves as the Appeal Committee to hear an appeal an application denied by the ARC.
+Written decisions of the ARC may be appealed up to ten (10) days after the decision is provided to the Owner; an appeal must be filed with the Board on or before the 10th day.
 Only the Owner going through the ARC process may appeal an ARC decision.
-Notwithstanding the foregoing, in the event that an appeal is filed with the ARC during such 30 day period, such appeal shall toll the decision.
-In that case, the ARC decision shall not be deemed final.
+If an appeal is filed with the ARC during such 10-day period, the ARC decision shall not be deemed final.

-The Owner appealing his/her final ARC decision should submit the appeal in writing along with the applicable appeal fee in the form of a check made out to Grand Peaks at Sisters Association.
+The Owner appealing a decision of the ARC should submit the appeal in writing along with the applicable appeal fee in the form of a check made out to Grand Peaks at Sisters Association.
 The Appeal Committee may, at its sole discretion, refund a portion of or the entire fee based on the circumstances and outcome of the appeals process.

-The Appeal Committee shall use reasonable efforts to hear and decide all appeals within sixty (60) days of receipt of the written appeal and appeal fee.
+The Appeal Committee shall use reasonable efforts to hear and decide all appeals within forty-five (45) days of receipt of the written appeal and appeal fee.
 The ARC will notify the Owner of the appeal date and the Owner and ARC shall be permitted a reasonable amount of time to present his or her appeal to the Appeal Committee.
 The Appeal Committee will review and consider comments and information provided by both the ARC and the Owner making the appeal.